Naked and Afraid XL: Episodes

+Episode 6: Heather and Adam find and join Lynsey, Terra and Nathan.

+Episode 7: The tribe of five find and join Malorie, Kaiela and Shell.

+Episode 8: All participants, now in one tribe, head to extraction.

 Production

 Broadcast

 In Australia, the series premiered on September 10, 2015 on Discovery Channel.
 In India this show is running on Discovery channel, Discovery channel HD and available on Amazon Prime Video.